kjosib/sophie/sophie/Sophie.md

 For simplicity, let us *declare* that state with the same syntax as a record.
 The chief difference is that agent state is mutable (and so cannot be shared).

-There may be cause for stateless agents from time to time, so I'll make the state optional.
+There may be cause for stateless agents to exist, so state remains optional.
 ```
 agent_definition -> AGENT name optional(round_list(field_dfn)) AS semicolon_list(procedure) END name  :UserAgent
 ```